zuckung/endless-sky-plugins/README.md

 [more.arfectas.zip](https://github.com/zuckung/endless-sky-plugins/releases/download/v1.0.2-more.arfectas/more.arfectas.zip) | 30.79 kb | 2024-04-15 | [view files](https://github.com/zuckung/endless-sky-plugins/tree/main/myplugins/more.arfectas/) <br>
 <br>
 >Adds the new system 'Mego Pug', in eastern Bunrodea space.
 There you can farm rare spawning Arfectas and other more common Pug ships, without ruining your Pug reputation.
-See the readme for details.
+See the README for details.

 <details>
 <summary>:blue_book: Plugin readme</summary>